 Heritable Property is stated at depreciated cost.
 Following the implementation of FRS102 'The Financial Reporting Standard applicable in UK and Republic of Ireland' the parent company is adopting a policy of not revaluing tangible fixed assets.
 A review for impairment of heritable property is carried out if events or changes in circumstances indicate that the carrying value amount of the property may not be recoverable.
-The new Hospice building will not be depreciated because it will be maintained to a high standard and no depreciation of the building will occur.
+The new Hospice building will not be depreciated because, in the opinion of the Directors, it carries significant residual value and no depreciation is necessary.